‘Young And The Restless’ Spoilers: Ashley Goes After Ravi, Scott Dates Sharon, Adam’s Return Possible?

 — Young and Restless (@YandR_CBS) April 15, 2017

-Victor decided to leave town and he might do some digging.
+Victor decided to leave town, and he might do some digging.
 Given his role in Adam’s death, Victor needs one redeeming quality and bringing Adam back could be the key.
-The Young and the Restless spoilers have been hinting that Adam will return to Genoa City although it’s still unclear if this would happen soon.
+Young and the Restless spoilers have been hinting that Adam will return to Genoa City, but it’s still unclear if this would happen soon.

 TODAY: Abby tells Victoria her exciting news… pic.twitter.com/kfDgwMnyZ3